-With Google I/O 2018 offering an update to Actions ā we thought we'd run down what you can do with Actions now, how you set them up (clue: you don't) and what's coming next.
+Earlier this year, Google I/O 2018 offering an update to Actions ā we thought we'd run down what you can do with Actions now, how you set them up (clue: you don't) and what's coming next.

 Set up Actions by talking to Assistant

 You don't need to download anything to start using an Action so it's a little different to using a smartphone app.
 You might want to check out exactly what features you can use with voice for that service, though, and for Actions like Domino's, you'll first need to sign in to your account obviously.

 Generally, you need to say the name of the service to set it up e.g. "OK Google, talk to Guess the Song" or "OK Google, ask OurGroceries to add milk" or "Hey Google, talk to EarPlay".
 Then Assistant will say something like "Sure, here's Twitter Trends" etc before the voice app actually starts.
 To stop, just say "Hey Google, stop" at any time.

 Again, you don't need to set anything up here, just ask Assistant to do two things in one sentence.
 Assistant will then respond to each command, working backwards from the last one you said.